top of page

 Prizes: Prizes include over $192,000 in scholarships, along with other awards and national recognition.

 The Regeneron Science Talent Search (STS) is the oldest and most prestigious science and math competition for US high school seniors.
-It offers a platform not only for presenting original research but also for demonstrating broad expertise in STEM fields.
+It offers a platform for presenting original research and demonstrating broad expertise in STEM fields.
 The selection process evaluates multiple components, including test scores, recommendations, and essay responses, to gauge overall scientific and academic aptitude.
 Each year, approximately 1,900 students take part in STS.
+Note: Only independent research is accepted, requiring completed investigations and results.
+Students must have completed an independent scientific investigation and have results to report.
+Tip: We’ve covered everything you need to know about Regeneron STS here!

 Location: Challenges are held across the world.